rdcmgr/RDCMan/README.md

 Smart groups populate automatically according to predefined criteria.
 Any sibling group’s ancestor qualifies for inclusion.

-### The Connected Virtual Group

-Once a server connects, it’s automatically added to the Connected virtual group.
-Users cannot manually add or remove servers from this group.

-You can toggle visibility of the Connected group through the View menu.

 ### The Reconnect Virtual Group

 At times, a server may become disconnected and remain offline for an extended period—such as during a system reboot following an OS update.
 In these scenarios, you can move the affected server to the Reconnect group.
 RDCMan will continuously attempt to re-establish the connection until it's successful.